laobamac/OCLP-Mod/docs/SONOMA-DROP.md

 ## Current status

-OpenCore Legacy Patcher 1.0.0 will support Sonoma for all models normally supported by the Patcher, however some challenges remain.
+OCLP-Mod 1.0.0 will support Sonoma for all models normally supported by the Patcher, however some challenges remain.
 You can find information about them below.

 ## Issues